-It is well recognised that accessibility is a major transport challenge in the district and that this should be the focus of the Fenland Transport Strategy (child document to the LTCP).
-The first step of identifying exactly where these challenges exist and what they are, has been undertaken through an accessibility Evidence Study and Report (2020).
-This forms the basis of the approach to address these accessibility issues in Fenland.
-The Fenland Transport Strategy was adopted by Cambridgeshire County Council in March 2023.
+It is well recognised that accessibility is a major transport challenge in the district and that this should be the focus of the emerging Fenland Transport Strategy (child document to the LTCP).
+The first step of identifying exactly where and what these challenges have been undertaken through an accessibility Evidence.study.org/ and report (2020).
+This forms the basis of the approach to address these accessibility issues, with a view to adopting a focused, localised Strategy.
+It is expected that the Fenland Transport Strategy will be adopted in 2023.
+The latest version of the strategy can be viewed on Cambridgeshire County Council website from this link: Fenland Transport Strategy - Cambridgeshire County Council